Admissions Blog

 AGPA = Adjusted GPA in UBC percentage

-NAQ Score Range = In order to make sure applicants receive a fair score for this section, all file reviewers are carefully trained, there are various checks throughout the process to ensure consistency in marking, and results are standardized to make up for any scoring variations between reviewers.
+NAQ Score Range = In order to make sure applicants receive a fair score for this section, all file reviewers are carefully trained, there are various checks throughout the process to ensure consistency in scoring, and results are standardized to make up for any scoring variations between reviewers.
 Due to these safeguards we do not accept requests for re-evaluation of the non-academic section.

 My Result = The combination of your academic and non-academic evaluations, in comparison to the BC resident and out of province cutoffs.
 It may look like your result is very close to the cutoff.
 We have double-checked these files for accuracy, so unfortunately, your result may be close, but not quite at the level to be invited to interview this year.